Robert South: Under William and Mary

-At the Glorious Revolution South hesitated to transfer his allegiance, being, according to White Kennett, under the influence of William Sherlock, D.D.
+South hesitated to transfer his allegiance during the Glorious Revolution, being under the influence of William Sherlock according to White Kennett.
 He at length took the oath, adopting the parliamentary fiction that James's flight constituted an abdication.
 He is said to have declined a bishopric vacated by a nonjuror.
 He opposed the scheme for a comprehension of dissenters, but was not a member either of the royal commission (13 September 1689) on the subject, or of the convocation of that year.

 In 1693 South intervened anonymously in the Socinian controversy, with strong animus against Sherlock, his Animadversions on Dr Sherlock's Book, entitled a Vindication of the Holy and Ever Blessed Trinity (1690) being 'humbly offered to his admirers, and to himself the chief of them.'
 He made galling references to Sherlock's career, 'tainted with a conventicle' at the outset; vehemently assailed his earlier writings as heterodox on the doctrine of atonement, and maintained his 'new notion' of the Trinity to be tritheistic; an opinion reiterated in his 'Tritheism Charged upon Dr Sherlock's New Notion of the Trinity, and the Charge Made Good (1695).
 The anonymity of these attacks was transparent.
 It is not certain that South was the translator of A Short History of Valentinus Gentilis the Tritheist (1696) from the Latin of Benedict Aretius; the dedication to the hierarchy is in his manner, and there is a reference to Gentilis in Tritheism Charged. p.
-47. South's position is mainly that of Wallis, but he chiefly devotes his learning to demolishing Sherlock.
+47. South's position was mainly that of Wallis, but he chiefly devoted his learning to demolishing Sherlock.
 Public judgment on the controversy was expressed in William Pittis's ballad, 'The Battle Royal'.
-The controversy was carried into the pulpit, and made for such sharp feelings that the king interposed to stop it.
+The controversy was carried into the pulpit and made for such sharp feelings that the king interposed to stop it.

 Under Queen Anne

-During the greater part of the reign of Anne South remained comparatively quiet; his health was broken.
+During the greater part of Queen Anne's reign, South's health was poor and so remained comparatively quiet.
 He roused himself in 1710 to take part on the High Church side in the affair of Henry Sacheverell.
-On the death (20 May 1713) of Thomas Sprat the bishopric of Rochester and deanery of Westminster were offered to him; but he turned them down.
-He died at Westminster on 8 July 1716, and was buried in Westminster Abbey.
+Upon the death (20 May 1713) of Thomas Sprat, the bishopric of Rochester and deanery of Westminster were offered to him; but he turned them down.
+He died at Westminster on 8 July 1716 and was buried in Westminster Abbey.
 South gave orders that his ashes should rest near those of Richard Busby.
 At the south wall of the sanctuary stands a large monument of white marble with a reclining figure, right arm on a cushion, and hand on a skull, and a closed book in the left.
 The background is framed by two fluted Corinthian column, on either side of an inscription tablet, surmounted by a glory, and two cherubs on drapery.
 On the cornice is an armorial cartouche decorated with floral festoons, between two flaming urns.